Info: All changes from the Fast-track Approvals Amendment Act 2025 are now in force

-Info: Fast-track Approvals Amendment Act 2025 brings process and timing changes
+Fast-track Approvals Amendment Act 2025 – NZ Legislation website

-Before making a substantive application, read this page to check some of the requirements.
+Before making a substantive application, read this page to learn more about the requirements.

 Check that a Fast-track substantive application is the right approach

 Projects can only use one consenting pathway at a time for approvals.
-If your project is being processed under other related legislation to seek approval, you are unable to make an application in the Fast-track process without first withdrawing the existing application.
+If your project is seeking the same approvals under other related legislation, you are unable to make an application to the Fast-track process without first withdrawing the existing application.

 Only an authorised person for a listed project or a referred project may lodge a substantive application in the Fast-track process.
-Listed projects can be found in Schedule 2 of the Fast-track Approvals Act 2024.
+Listed projects can be found in Schedule 2 of the Fast-track Approvals Act 2024 (the Act).

 Check that your project does not involve any ineligible activities (other than activities that may be the subject of a determination under section 23 or 24).

-Prepare the information you’ll need for your application.
+Prepare the information you’ll need for your application before you begin working in the application portal.
 If you’re unsure about any procedural requirements, check with the Fast-track team.
 Once you submit your application the team has a limited time to assess it for completeness.
 If your application is returned and you submit a new one later, you will incur additional cost.

 The Minister for Infrastructure can determine that a project is a priority project, either on their own initiative or if the applicant requests.
 This request must be made: